djbower/spider/examples/README.md

-These should form the basis for code testing:
+These should form the basis for code testing and production models:

+1. Template input files for other users to adapt
 1. Reproducability of published models
-2. Ensure valgrind clean
+1. Ensure models are valgrind clean